bikos13/PHPRestaurant/README.md

 2) Web App Usage
   a) Database Configuration
   b) Food Catalogue
-4) Project Status
+3) Project Status

 1) General Information about the project:

 - The design is based on the template 'Business Casual' provided by https://startbootstrap.com/template-overviews/business-casual/
-- This project uses HTML5, CSS3, BOOTSTRAP, JAVASCRIPT, JQUERY, PHP7, MySQL (with mysqli methods)
+- This project implements HTML5, CSS3, BOOTSTRAP, JAVASCRIPT, JQUERY, PHP7, MySQL (with mysqli methods)
 - The Web App uses the plugin php-store-hours by coryetzkorn (Plugin on GitHub: https://github.com/coryetzkorn/php-store-hours) to provide realtime information about the open hours of the restaurant
 - The Web App also uses the plugin validate.js by Rick Harrison (Plugin on Github: https://github.com/rickharrison/validate.js)